material-components/material-components-site-generator/README.md

 GitHub markdown files will sometimes link to a directory in the source tree that does not have an associated README, or its README is inappropriate for inclusion on the documentation site.
-`virtual_source_path` exists so that you can tell a the site generator to treat a file as if it exists somewhere that it doesn't.
+`virtual_source_path` exists so that you can tell a the site generator to treat a file as if it exists somewhere in the source repo that it doesn't, so that other files can link to it in the generated site.